 Polycystic ovary syndrome or PCOS is a disorder of the endocrine system.
 That is a network of glands throughout the body that produce potent chemical messengers called hormones.
 These hormones control many aspects of normal body functioning.
 Besides, imbalances in their activity can result in mild to severe health consequences.
 In PCOS, the hormone imbalances primarily affect female reproductive function and represent the major cause of female-related infertility.

 This is quite a common problem, affecting 5-10% of women regardless of ethnic origin.
-In the past, treatment of PCOS was mainly confined to women that sought assistance in becoming pregnant.
+In the past, PCOS treatment was mainly confined to women who sought assistance in becoming pregnant.
 To those that wanted relief from cosmetic conditions that often accompany the disorder.

 These include significantly higher risks of obesity, diabetes, heart disease, and certain cancers.
 For this reason, PCOS is receiving more attention as the medical community is being called upon to become more aware of the disorder.
 So whether infertility is a problem or not, women with PCOS are encouraged to seek medical advice.

 In most cases of PCOS, the ovaries produce an excess of “male” hormones called androgens.
 It is the activity of these hormones that largely gives men their unique characteristics.
 However, women also produce androgens in much smaller quantities.
 And these androgens are essential to female health.
 Women with Polycystic ovary syndrome produce larger quantities of androgens than other women.
 But these levels are not nearly as high as those found in men.
 Also, it is possible to acquire PCOS by having an increased sensitivity to normal levels of androgen.
 In the ovary, an egg develops inside of a structure called a follicle.
-During a menstrual cycle, many follicles begin to grow, but only one releases its egg (ovulation) at mid-cycle.
+Many follicles begin to grow during a menstrual cycle, but only one releases its egg (ovulation) at mid-cycle.
 Those that do not ovulate normally die.

 Polycystic ovary syndrome and variations of its symptoms frequently run in families.
-That may indicate, that genes are somehow involved in the process.
-As with most complex ailments.
+That may indicate that genes are somehow involved in the process, as with most complex ailments.
 One inherits a genetic predisposition to the condition.
 Androgen excess, insulin dysfunction, and obesity are all heritable features.
-In PCOS, lifestyle factors (especially diet and exercise) appear to have a large influence on the appearance and severity of symptoms.
-If consulting a physician, be aware that many general practitioners are still not aware of PCOS and its wider implications.
+In PCOS, lifestyle factors (especially diet and exercise) greatly influence the appearance and severity of symptoms.
+If consulting a physician, be aware that many general practitioners are still unaware of PCOS and its wider implications.
 It is important to contact a doctor with some knowledge and experience of the disorder.
 The websites mentioned above offer advice on finding and consulting

 As women with Polycystic ovary syndrome lose weight, hormone levels start to return to normal.
-Testosterone levels fall, serum insulin levels go down, SHBG levels go up and the symptoms of PCOS diminish, with significant improvements in the growth of excess hair as the women lose weight.
+Testosterone levels fall, serum insulin levels go down, SHBG levels go up, and PCOS symptoms diminish, with significant improvements in the growth of excess hair as the women lose weight.
 Along with the weight loss comes a remarkable change in ovarian function.
-In one study, 82 per cent of the women who were not previously ovulating showed improvements, with a number of successful pregnancies during the study, even though many of these women had a long-standing history of infertility.
+In one study, 82 per cent of the women who were not previously ovulating showed improvements, with many successful pregnancies during the study, even though many of these women had a long-standing history of infertility.
 So dramatic have been some of the results.

-Chromium is an extremely important mineral if you have PCOS.
-It helps to encourage the formation of glucose tolerance factor (GTF) which is a substance released by the liver and required to make insulin more efficient.
-A deficiency of chromium can lead to insulin resistance, which is a key problem in the case of PCOS; too much insulin can be circulating but it is unable to control your blood sugar (glucose) levels.
+Chromium is an essential mineral if you have PCOS.
+It helps to encourage the formation of glucose tolerance factor (GTF), a substance released by the liver and required to make insulin more efficient.
+A deficiency of chromium can lead to insulin resistance, which is a key problem in PCOS; too much insulin can be circulating, but it is unable to control your blood sugar (glucose) levels.

 Chromium is the most widely researched mineral used in the treatment of overweight.
 It helps to control cravings and reduces hunger.
 Chromium also helps to control fat and cholesterol in the blood.
-One study showed that people who took chromium over a ten-week period lost an average of 1.9kg (4.2lb) of fat while those on a placebo (sugar tablet) lost only 0.2kg (0.4lb) Warning If you are diabetic and on medication, you should speak to your doctor before taking chromium
+One study showed that people who took chromium over a ten-week period lost an average of 1.9kg (4.2lb) of fat while those on a placebo (sugar tablet) lost only 0.2kg (0.4lb).
+Warning If you have diabetes.
+On medication, you should speak to your doctor before taking chromium.

 But why is it so important?
-Zinc is an important mineral for appetite control and a deficiency can cause a loss of taste and smell, creating a need for stronger-tasting foods, including those that are saltier, sugarier and/or spicier (in other words, often more fattening!).
-Zinc is also necessary for the correct action of many hormones, including insulin, so it is extremely important in balancing blood sugar.
+Zinc is an important mineral for appetite control.
+A deficiency can cause a loss of taste and smell, creating a need for stronger-tasting foods, including saltier, sugarier, and/or spicier (in other words, often more fattening!).
+Zinc is also necessary for the correct action of many hormones, including insulin, so it is imperative in balancing blood sugar.
 It also functions together with vitamins A and E in the manufacture of thyroid hormone.

-Magnesium levels have been found to be low in people with diabetes and there is a strong link between magnesium deficiency and insulin resistance.
+Magnesium levels are low in people with diabetes, and there is a strong link between magnesium deficiency and insulin resistance.
 It is, therefore, an important mineral to include if you are suffering from Polycystic ovary syndrome.
 Co-Enzyme Q10.
-It is important for energy production and normal carbohydrate metabolism (the way our bodies break down the carbohydrates we eat in order to turn them into energy).
-One study showed that people on a low-fat diet doubled their weight loss when they supplemented with Co-Q10 as compared to those who did not take it.
+It is important for energy production and normal carbohydrate metabolism (the way our bodies break down the carbohydrates we eat to turn them into energy).
+One study showed that people on a low-fat diet doubled their weight loss when they supplemented with Co-Q10 compared to those who did not take it.

-If you are really struggling with sugar cravings, or you find it difficult to resist bingeing on just about anything, this is the supplement for you.
+If you are struggling with sugar cravings or find it difficult to resist bingeing on just about anything, this is the supplement for you.
 Garcinia cambogia is a small tropical fruit called the ‘Malabar tamarind’.
 It comes from central Asia.
 The garcinia contains HCA (hydroxy citric acid).
 The HCA in this fruit seems to curb appetite, reduce food intake and inhibit the formation of fat and cholesterol.
 It seems to be particularly helpful when teamed with chromium.
-I use one which combines the HCA and chromium in the same capsules which save you taking two different supplements.
+I use one that combines the HCA and chromium in the same capsules, saving you from taking two different supplements.

 (see caution below) Herbs are extremely useful in the treatment of PCOS.
-Making changes and adding supplements to your diet will help to control weight and balance blood sugar, while herbs go a step further, targeting any problems involving hormone balance.
-Herbs can also be very beneficial in encouraging the function of your liver, in order to make sure that it is metabolising the hormones efficiently and then eliminating them.
+Making changes and adding supplements to your diet will help control weight and balance blood sugar, while herbs go a step further, targeting any problems involving hormone balance.
+Herbs can also be very beneficial in encouraging your liver’s function to make sure that it is metabolising the hormones efficiently and then eliminating them.